19bufordcarl/Perlite/perlite/Demo/Myth & Shadow/Magic/Mythril.md

 | 3           | 100                              |
 | 4           | 250                              |
 | 5           | 1000                             |
 Mages are known to carry pouches of Mythril powder.
-500 coins worth of Mythril powder can fit into a pouch that takes up one [Item Slot](../Player%20Characters/Derived%20Statistics/Item%20Slots.md).
+500 coins worth of Mythril powder can fit into a pouch that takes up one [[../Player Characters/Derived Statistics/Item Slots\|Item Slot]].
 	This creates a one-to-one slot correspondence between coins and Mythril powder so they can be counted together for the purposes of pouch storage.

-Mythril [Coins](../Referee%20Specific/Economy/Coins.md) are 100 coins worth of powder condensed and minted into a single coin.
+Mythril [[../Referee Specific/Economy/Coins\|Coins]] are 100 coins worth of powder condensed and minted into a single coin.
 Powerful mages use Mythril coins to cast higher level spells without needing to lug around bags of powder.

-Spellcasting granted by [Patrons](Spells/Patrons/Patron.md) usually does not require Mythril unless noted otherwise.
+Spellcasting granted by [[Spells/Patrons/Patron\|Patrons]] usually does not require Mythril unless noted otherwise.